justinmccoy/lab-watson-automatic-model-builder/README.md

 1. The developer creates a Watson Studio Service
 2. Use the Automatic Model Builder to build, train, and evaluate a model; part of the Watson Machine Learning Service
 3. Watson Studio uses Cloud Object storage to manage your data and project files
-4. Watson Machine Learning Service depends on an Apache Spark service for model training
+4. Watson Machine Learning Service depends on an Apache Spark Scala Runtime
 5. Import data on heart failure
 6. Trained models are deployed into production using Watson Machine Learning Service
 7. A Node.js web app is deployed on IBM Cloud calling the predictive model hosted in the Watson Machine Learning Service